Ashayp31/Breast_cancer_segmentation/README.md

 * `MODEL` is the model to use.
 Must be either `basic` or `advanced`.
 * `RUNMODE` is the mode to run in (`train` or `test`).
 Default value is `train`.
 * `IMAGESIZE` is the image size to feed into the CNN model (`small` - 512x512px; or `large` - 2048x2048px).
 Default value is `small`.
+* `PREPROCESS` is whether you would like images to be preprocessed via image enhancemend e.g. histogram equalisation and gaussian blur.
+The options are `Y` for yes or `N` for no. Default is No.
+* `DROPOUT` This is only valid if you are training a model.
+This will create a model that has dropout layers in the fully connected portion of the network.
+The options are `Y` for yes or `N` for no. Default is No.
+* `PRETRAINED` This is only valid if you are training a model.
+This will create a model that is either pretrained on ImageNet or a model with random weight initialisation.
+The options are `imagenet` or `N` meaning random weight initialisation.
+The default is pretrained on imagenet.
 * `-v` is a flag controlling verbose mode, which prints additional statements for debugging purposes.

 ## Dataset usage